 All About FODMAPS

 Well, you can’t tell by looking!
 Foods have to be tested in the lab and there are surprising results.
-For instance, blueberries, raspberries and strawberries are all low FODMAP but blackberries are higher in FODMAPs.
+For instance, blueberries, raspberries and strawberries are all low FODMAP but blackberries are higher in FODMAPs according to Monash University.
 So we all have to rely on scientists to help us out.
 You can check out our comprehensive list of low FODMAP foods, and we do update it monthly.
-For a digital version we recommend downloading the Monash University Low FODMAP Diet™App if you can, which is available for both iPhones and Android.
+For a digital version we recommend downloading the Monash University Low FODMAP Diet™App and the FODMAP Friendly smartphone app, which are available for both iPhones and Android.
 They keep testing new foods and adding them all the time.

-We suggest that you stick with our resources or Monash University, the originators of the diet.
-We highly recommend that you download the Monash University Low FODMAP Diet™App if possible to help you through your day in a convenient, portable way.
+We suggest that you stick with FODMAP Friendly and Monash University, the originators of the diet.
+Both of these entities are primary resources and you should become well acquainted with their websites and social media.
+We highly recommend that you download both the FODMAP Friendly app and the Monash University Low FODMAP Diet™App to help you through your day in a convenient, portable way.
 We use ours constantly!

 Trusted Resources & Tools

 You’ve come to the right place at FODMAP Everyday®.
 We have a unique system that combines our exclusive tested recipes (by a professional recipe developer in our own Test Kitchen) and they sport our Elimination Icon.
 All of our original recipe development is based upon the scientific findings by Monash University as well as those from some other trusted resources.
+Dédé is head of our Test Kitchen and is Monash University trained and FODMAP Friendly Accredited, as is our site on the whole.
 Here are some sites that we recommend as reputable:

 - Monash University – this is ground zero in our book.
 Monash University is constantly updating their website and app information based on their research.